Pullipulikalum Aattinkuttiyum: Soundtrack

 Two trailers and two songs from the film, "Cheru Cheru" & "Otta Thumbi" from the film were released online.
 "Koottimuttiya" was also released on YouTube in a video that features Kunchacko Boban and Namitha Pramod.

 Box office

 The film had a high opening at the Kerala box office.
 The film collected ₹6 crore from 21 days in Kerala box office.
-This film was commercial success and ran over 100 days in theatres and grossed a total of ₹14 crore from the box office.
+This film was commercial success.